Funding for additional costs for KI courses in international collaborations

-Doctoral courses arranged by KI in collaboration with one or several universities or research institutes abroad may apply for funding from the Course and Programme Committee for so-called additional costs.
+Doctoral courses arranged by KI in collaboration with one or several universities or research institutes abroad may, in addition to regular course funding, be granted funding for so-called additional costs.
 Additional costs refer to travel, visa and accommodation costs for outgoing KI doctoral students and KI postdocs, or housing and certain representation costs for incoming course participants.

 jordglob, beskuren